210215-USF-NET/Joaquin_Olivar-P0/P0-Requirements.md

 - view order history of customer
 - view order history of location
 - view location inventory [Done]
-- The customer should be able to purchase multiple products
+- The customer should be able to purchase multiple products [Done]
 - Order histories should have the option to be sorted by date (latest to oldest and vice versa) or cost (least expensive to most expensive)
 - The manager should be able to replenish inventory [Done]